casbs2425/casbs2425.github.io/pages/2026/index.md

 # Organization
-Please contact us through <a target="_blank" href="http://scr.im/aibs">this email address</a> if you have any questions.
+Please contact us at casbs2025 at gmail dot com if you have any questions.

 {% include feature_row id="organizers"%}